margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## **Listening to country music inspired me to write some poetry on solitude, being single, independence and breaking up with beliefs.** ##

+## Transportation ##
+From port to port across this large, moving world, everyone is on a journey, carrying freight, goods, and objects through ships trains, and trucks.
+The freedom to share cultures across the world, through traveling drivers, expressing freedom, loving those roots, and paying these tools.
+Life is a journey, America is the land free to shift its foundation from one that appreicates the colonized version of the world to one that appreciates the de-colonized version fo the world.

+## Me ##
+In the alienation and the doubt, your true identity can become stronger.
+Building yourself up in the time alone will help you learn to express good esteem in times of failure, hardship, and distress.
+Every experience can help people to learn to think in new ways, explain the world more clearly, build onself from the inside-out, and trust one's conscience.

 ## The Lone Bird ##
 The bird flies in solitude across the land.
 It lifts its wings alone so gracefully.